f0rsakeN-afk/TaskManager/README.md

+**Note:** The backend of this project is hosted on Render, so server responses may be delayed by up to 50 seconds due to inactivity.

 # TaskHub

 TaskHub is a Todo application built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
 It allows users to manage their tasks efficiently with features such as creating, reading, updating, and deleting tasks.